 When you are ready to serve, bring chicken mixture to a gentle simmer over LOW heat.
 Add 2 tablespoons of butter or ghee to finished mixture, stirring gently to allow it to melt into the sauce.

-Yes!
-We recently made this with paneer, and it was delicious!
-(That makes it Saag Paneer.)
+Vegetarian: We occasionally make saag with paneer instead of chicken (i.e., Saag Paneer) and it is delicious!
 You can also make it with faux chicken, of course.

 Put equal parts (by weight) peeled ginger and peeled garlic into a blender or food processor.
 Add just enough water (~¼ cup) to allow it the blades to move freely, and blitz until almost smooth.
 (I like to leave it a little chunky, but that's a personal preference.)
 Some people use vinegar or oil to preserve the ginger-garlic past longer, but I just use water.